coinflex-exchange/v2/source/includes/_v2_websocket.md

 **Channel Update Frequency:** real-time, with every order matched event

-This trade channel sends public trade information whenever an order is matched on the orderbook.
+This trade channel sends public trade information whenever an order is matched on the order book.

 <sub>**Request Parameters**</sub>